dog-gateway/dog-gateway.github.io/useit.md

 	    </dhc:controllables>
 	</dhc:dogHomeConfiguration>

-Wireless network such as ZigBee and ZWave typically support automatic device discovery (when the devices join the network).
-In these cases, the ```home.xml``` is automatically populated with descriptions of newly discovered devices.
+Wireless network such as ZigBee and Z-Wave typically support automatic device discovery  (when the devices join the network).
+In these cases, the `home.xml` is automatically populated with descriptions of newly discovered devices.
 Instead, wired automation networks require this file to be edited manually.
 Detailed instructions on the compilation of the home configuration file could be found in the driver's wiki, detailed per each supported device.

 <a id="Run"></a>

 ### Run ###
-Once set-up the configuration, Dog can be run by simply typing ```./start-dog.sh``` in the gateway root folder.
+Once set-up the configuration, Dog can be run by simply typing `./start-dog.sh` (on the terminal) in the gateway root folder.
-Microsoft Windows users could do the same by renaming the the start-up script to ```start-dog.bat``` and by running it.
+Microsoft Windows users could do the same by renaming the the start-up script to `start-dog.bat` and by running it.

 <a id="Control"></a>